ZMODEM: Auto-start

 Auto-starting simplified management by allowing the sending machine to start the transfer.
 Previously the user had to first request the file from the sender, placing it into a "waiting" state, then return to their local program and invoke a command to start the transfer.
 With auto-transfer, they simply requested the file, the sender would then automatically trigger the transfer in the user's program.

 Variations

 A number of modified versions of ZMODEM appeared.
-ZedZap was a variant of ZMODEM with 8 kbyte blocks for better performance on high-speed modems.
-LeechZmodem was a mischievous ZMODEM variant (among similar XMODEM and YMODEM derivatives) that cheated BBS download quotas.
-A backwards compatible extension of ZMODEM with 32 kbyte and 64 kbyte block lengths was created by ADONTEC in 2002 and 2007 to increase performance on high-speed error free connections like ISDN or TCP/IP networks.

 The most notable ZMODEM implementations were from Chuck Forsberg's Omen Technology, Inc. These included DSZ (DOS Send ZMODEM), GSZ (Graphical Send ZMODEM), and the ubiquitous (l)rzsz for Unix variants.

+ZedZap was a variant of ZMODEM with 8 KB blocks for better performance on high-speed modems.
+A backwards-compatible extension of ZMODEM with 32 KB and 64 KB block lengths was created by ADONTEC in 2002 and 2007 to increase performance on high-speed error free connections like ISDN or TCP/IP networks.